ChillingEffect/wechat-republic/README.md

-# wechat-republic
+#wechat-republic
-A simple wechat translate robot write with nodejs(ES2018).
+A simple wechat translate robot write with nodejs(ES6).

 He can translate any language(text or voice) to Chinese.
 If you send anything else he will give you a fortune back.